-The Seal of Excellence is a label awarded projects, which score above the defined thresholds but cannot receive funding due to a lack of budget.
-It is currently only awarded to monobeneficiary applications, i.e. ERC, EIC and MSCA.
+The Seal of Excellence is a label that is awarded projects, which score above the defined thresholds, but cannot receive funding due to a lack of budget.
+It is currently only awarded to mono-beneficiary applications, i.e. ERC, EIC and MSCA.
 Its use may be expanded to other selected parts of Horizon Europe and potentially in other EU programmes.
 The objective of the Seal of Excellence is to facilitate better access to funding from national or regional funds for Seal of Excellence holders.
 Whether this is the case depends on each Member State or region.
 Currently, the Seal of Excellence does not offer prioritised access to public funds in Denmark.
+EIC applicants, who are rewarded a seal of excellence, may be given access to EIC Business Acceleration Services.